liuji72/UPDP-Pruner/README.md

 ![](Images/results.png)
 ### Citation
 @inproceedings{liu2024updp, <br>
-      title={Updp: A unified progressive depth pruner for cnn and vision transformer}, <br>
+   &nbsp；   title={Updp: A unified progressive depth pruner for cnn and vision transformer}, <br>
-      author={Liu, Ji and Tang, Dehua and Huang, Yuanxian and Zhang, Li and Zeng, Xiaocheng and Li, Dong and Lu, Mingjie and Peng, Jinzhang and Wang, Yu and Jiang, Fan and others}, <br>
+   &nbsp；   author={Liu, Ji and Tang, Dehua and Huang, Yuanxian and Zhang, Li and Zeng, Xiaocheng and Li, Dong and Lu, Mingjie and Peng, Jinzhang and Wang, Yu and Jiang, Fan and others}, <br>
       booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, <br>
       volume={38}, <br>
       number={12}, <br>